Skip to content

 Type Trigger Creates / Updates Placement Behavior Notes

-Object Import button Links objects / collections Into active collection and places at cursor after click Downloads missing data first
+Object Import button Links objects / collections Preview + click to place; Shift=multi-place; Ctrl=scatter Downloads missing data first

-Material Import button New material or updates existing node group Assigns to currently selected objects Missing maps muted
+Material Import button New material or updates existing node group Assigns to hovered object or selected objects Missing maps muted

-Heightmap Import button Plane + displacement node setup Places plane at origin High-res meshes can be heavy
+Height Map Import button Plane + displacement node setup Click to place plane (or 3D cursor) High-res meshes can be heavy

 • Use Object for geometry you want to place multiple times.